openpnp/openpnp/Exposed-Pipeline-Parameters.md

 The **stageName** identifies the target stage that is controlled by this parameter.
 It is recommended to properly name the target stage and then copy the name over here. **Note:** The identified target stage must come _after_ this parameter stage.

 The **propertyName** identifies the property in the target stage.
-This property must be numeric in nature (hence it is called "ParameterNumeric").
+The identified property must be of numeric type (hence our stage is called "ParameterNumeric").
 Future development may cover additional property types.

 The **numericType** sets the type and unit of the target property.
 Even though these properties are "all just numbers", there are some nuances to be distinguished: